 - 1. The Central Problem of Economic Societies.
 Scarcity, choice, allocation of resources and opportunity cost; the market mechanism; The interaction of supply and demand and the determination of market prices; effects of demand and supply shifts; effects of maximum and minimum price impositions. - 2.
 Theory of Demand.
 Consumer behaviour and marginal utility theory (excluding indifference curve analysis); derivation of individual and market demand curves; price, income and cross elasticities of demand; shifts in the demand schedule - 3.
 Theory of Supply and Costs.
 The supply curve of the firm and the industry; elasticity of supply.
 Total, average, and marginal costs.
 The short run law of variable proportions; economies and diseconomies of scale in the long run; the meaning of normal profit. - 4.
 Market Structures and Theory of the Firm.
 Definition of different market structures: perfect competition, imperfect competition, monopoly.
 Total, average and marginal revenues.
-Profit maximization of the firm and the industry in the short and long run.
-(Mathematical treatment will not be required). - 5.
+Profit maximization of the firm and the industry in the short and long run. - 5.
 Determination of Wage Rates.
 Demand for and supply of labour services.
-The determination of the market wage rate. - 6.
-National Income Accounting.
+The determination of the market wage rate.

+- 6. National Income Accounting.
 The definition and measurement of aggregate income, expenditure and output; net and gross; national and domestic; at market prices and basic prices.
 Relationship between measures.
 Problems of comparison over time and between countries. - 7.
 Theory of Income Determination.
 The circular flow of income, injections into the flow (investment, government expenditure, exports) and withdrawals from it (saving, taxes, imports); the consumption function.
 The income multiplier process; the equilibrium level of income; inflationary and deflationary gaps.
 Investment and the accelerator principle. - 8.
 Money.
 Definition and measurement of money; the nature and functions of money.
 The demand for and supply of money.
-The money market; functions of the Central Bank and of commercial banks and relationship between them.
-Monetary policy and the role of interest rates. - 9.
+The money market; functions of the Central Bank, the ECB, commercial banks, the MFSA and relationship between them.
+The role of monetary policy. - 9.
 Inflation.
-Definition and measurement of inflation; causes and effects of inflation; stagflation; interaction of aggregate demand and aggregate supply; relationship between unemployment and inflation.

-- 10. International Economics.
+Definition and measurement of inflation; causes and effects of inflation; stagflation; interaction of aggregate demand and aggregate supply; relationship between unemployment and inflation. - 10.
+International Economics.
 Gains from trade and the principle of comparative advantage.
 Free trade and protection.
 Customs unions and free trade areas; the EU and economic and monetary integration.
-Fixed and flexible exchange rates.
-The terms of trade.
-The Balance of Payments. - 11.
+Currency union, trade and the balance of payments. - 11.
 The Role of the Government.
 Definition of merit goods and public goods; market failures; the distinction between private and social costs.
 The management of the national economy; monetary and fiscal policies.
 Direct intervention versus the regulatory function of government. - 12.
 Economic Growth.
 Definition and measurement of economic growth.
 Sources of economic growth.
 Policies to promote economic growth.
-Costs of economic growth. - 13.
+Benefits and costs of economic growth. - 13.
 Employment and Unemployment.
 Definition and causes of unemployment; policies to stimulate employment and reduce unemployment; effects of minimum wage setting.